nicklockwood/Expression/README.md

 ## Linux Support

-AnyExpression works on Linux, with the following caveats:
+AnyExpression works on Linux, with the following caveat:

-- The `evaluate()` function is not thread-safe on Linux due to unavailability of the `objc_sync` APIs.
-Even multiple copies of the same expression cannot safely be evaluated concurrently.
-This is a bit counter-intuitive because `AnyExpression` is a struct, so it has copy semantics, but internally these copies all share a reference to the same underlying `Expression` instance.

 - `AnyExpression` doesn't support `NSString` bridging due to a limitation of Linux Foundation.
 If you want to use `AnyExpression` with `NSString` values then you'll have to manually convert them to `String` before and after evaluation.